PacificBiosciences/pb-assembly/README.md

 Here is a sample [fc_run.cfg](cfgs/fc_run_human.cfg) that was used with a recent ~2.9Gb human genome assembly.

+Up to date configuration info can be found in the [wiki](https://github.com/PacificBiosciences/FALCON-integrate/wiki/Configuring-Unzip).

+Detailed explanations for each pipeline stage are below:

 ## FALCON Configuration

-Up to date configuration info can be found in the [wiki](https://github.com/PacificBiosciences/FALCON-integrate/wiki/Configuring-Unzip).

-Detailed explanations below:

 The FALCON pipeline has three main steps which occur in distinct directories: